-Specific Instructions Part I-Allocation of Credit Completed by Housing Credit Agency Only
+Specific Instructions Part I-Allocation of Credit

+Completed by Housing Credit Agency Only

-Addition to Qualified Basis.-Check this box if an allocation relates to an increase in qualified basis under section 42(f)(3).
+Addition to qualified basis.
+Check this box if an allocation relates to an increase in qualified basis under section 42(f)(3).
 Enter only the housing credit dollar amount for the increase.
 Do not include any portion of the original qualified basis when determining this amount.

-Amended Form.-Check this box if this form amends a previously issued form.
+Amended form.
+Check this box if this form amends a previously issued form.
 Complete all entries and explain the reason for the amended form.
 For example, if there is a change in the amount of initial allocation before the close of the calendar year, file an amended Form 8609 instead of the original form.

-Form 8609 (Rev. 8-96) Page 3
+Form 8609 (Rev. 11-2003) Page 3

-Item A.-Identify the building for which this Form 8609 is issued when there are multiple buildings with the same address (e.g., BLDG.
+Item A. Identify the building for which this Form 8609 is issued when there are multiple buildings with the same address (e.g., BLDG.
 6 of 8).

-Line 1a.-Generally, the date of allocation is the date the Form 8609 is completed, signed, and dated by an authorized official of the housing credit agency.
-However, if an allocation is made under section 42(h)(1)(E) or 42(h)(1)(F), the date of allocation is the date the authorized official of the housing credit agency completes, signs, and dates the section 42(h)(1)(E) or 42(h)(1)(F) document used to make the allocation.
+Line 1a.
+Generally, where Form 8609 is the allocating document, the date of the allocation is the date the Form 8609 is completed, signed, and dated by an authorized offical of the housing credit agency during the year the building is placed in service.

+However, if an allocation is made under section 42(h) (1)(E) or 42(h)(1)(F), the date of allocation is the date the authorized official of the housing credit agency completes, signs, and dates the section 42(h)(1)(E) or 42(h)(1)(F) document used to make the allocation.
 If no allocation is required (i.e., 50% or greater tax-exempt bond financed building), leave line 1a blank.

-Line 1b.-Enter the housing credit dollar amount allocated to the building for each year of the 10-year credit period.
+Line 1b.
+Enter the housing credit dollar amount allocated to the building for each year of the 10-year credit period.
 The amount should equal the percentage on line 2 multiplied by the amount on line 3a.
-For tax-exempt bond projects for which no allocation is required, enter the housing credit dollar amount allowable under section 42(m)(2)(D).
+As the housing credit agency is required to allocate an amount that is only necessary to assure project feasibility, the percentage on line 2 and the amount on line 3a can be adjusted by the housing agency.
+For tax-exempt bond projects for which no allocation is required, enter the housing credit dollar amount allowable under section 42(h)(4).

-Line 2.-Enter the maximum applicable credit percentage allocated to the building for the month the building was placed in service or, if applicable, for the month determined under section 42(b)(2)(A)(ii).
+Line 2.
+Enter the maximum applicable credit percentage allowable to the building for the month the building was placed in service or, if applicable, for the month determined under section 42(b)(2)(A)(ii).
+This percentage may be less than the applicable percentage published by the IRS.

-If an election is made under section 42(b)(2)(A)(ii) to use the applicable percentage for a month other than the month in which a building is placed in service, the requirements of Regulations section 1.46-8 must be met.
-The agency must keep a copy of the binding agreement and the election statement and file the original with the agency's Form 8610 for the year the allocation is actually made.
-The maximum applicable credit percentage is published monthly in the Internal Revenue Bulletin.
+If an election is made under section 42(b)(2)(A)(ii) to use the applicable percentage for a month other than the month in which a building is placed in service, the requirements of Regulations section 1.42-8 must be met.
+The agency must keep a copy of the binding agreement.
+The applicable percentage is published monthly in the Internal Revenue Bulletin.
 For new buildings that are not federally subsidized under section 42(i)(2)(A), use the applicable percentage for the 70% present value credit.
 For new buildings that are federally subsidized, or existing buildings, use the applicable percentage for the 30% present value credit.
 See the instructions for line 6 for the definition of "Federally subsidized."
-A taxpayer may elect under section 42(i)(2)(B) to reduce eligible basis by the principal amount of any outstanding below-market Federal loan or the proceeds of any tax-exempt obligation in order to obtain the higher credit percentage (see Part II, line 9a)
+A taxpayer may elect under section 42(i)(2)(B) to reduce eligible basis by the principal amount of any outstanding below-market Federal loan or the proceeds of any tax-exempt obligation in order to obtain the higher credit percentage (see Part II, line 9a).